Easy Greek Potato Bake

-Try this Easy Greek Potato Bake Recipe that’s so full of flavor it will change the way you eat potatoes forever.
-Easy to make, crispy on the outside, soft on the inside, and topped with fetta cheese and fresh dill garnish.
+Try this Greek Lemon Potato Recipe that’s so full of flavor that it will change the way you eat potatoes forever.
+Easy to make, crispy on the outside, soft on the inside, and topped with feta cheese and fresh dill garnish.

-What’s not to love about this Easy Potato Bake?
-We all love crispy roasted potatoes which got a major makeover by making it with greek feel-good flavors.
-This Potato bake recipe will for sure become one of your favorite ways to eat potatoes after you give it a try.
+What’s not to love about these roasted lemon Greek Potatoes?
+We all love crispy roasted potatoes which got a major makeover by making it with Greek feel-good flavors.
+These crispy Greek-style potatoes will for sure become one of your favorite ways to eat potatoes after you give them a try.

 • A super crispy potato bake.
 Golden and crunchy on the outside, fluffy on the inside.

 • A loaded potato bake.
 It’s not just about the crispy potatoes!
-This Easy Potato Bake is loaded with goodies, dill, paprika, lemon, garlic, and crumbled feta – so good!
+This roasted Greek Potato recipe is loaded with goodies, dill, paprika, lemon, garlic, and crumbled feta – so good!

-• A super delicious app, side, or breakfast.
-This hearty potato bake is an awesome side dish, brunch, or breakfast.
+• Perfect appetizer, side, or breakfast.
+This baked Greek-style potato is an awesome side dish, brunch, or breakfast.

 • An easy bake.
-Made mainly with kitchen staples, this bake is simple to prep and all cooked up in one skillet.
+Made mainly with kitchen staples, these roasted Greek potatoes are simple to prep and all cooked up in one skillet.

 ingredients you’ll need

-• Seasoning – smoked paprika, salt, pepper, dried oregano, dill.
+• Seasoning – smoked paprika, salt, pepper, dried oregano, fresh dill.

 • First, boil the potatoes – In a pot with water, simmer the potatoes for 6-8 mins.
 Drain and season with salt and pepper.

-• Next, roast the potatoes – Place the potatoes on a large ovenproof skillet and roast for about 15 minutes, or until golden brown and crispy on the tops.
+• Next, roast the potatoes – Place the potatoes on a large ovenproof skillet, roasting pan, or baking dish, and roast for about 15 minutes or until golden brown and crispy on the tops.

 • Load up your potatoes – Then, once roasted, top them with crumbled feta cheese, red onions, and fresh chopped dill.